zgrcnltnk/atolye15-stajKampi/README.md

-**Basic form initializer project that I created in Atölye15 bootcamp.**
+**Basic form initializer project that I created in Atölye15 bootcamp 30.11.2019.**

 Used React & Redux.

-30.11.2019

 ### `npm i`